Find Nearby Accommodation

 Visitor Tips

-- Book tours in advance, particularly on weekends - tour availability can be limited
+- Book cave tours in advance, particularly on weekends and school holidays

-- Wear sturdy, closed-toe shoes with good grip; the cave surfaces can be uneven and slippery
+- Wear sturdy, closed-toe shoes with good grip — cave surfaces are uneven and can be slippery

-- Bring a jumper or light jacket regardless of the season - the caves maintain a constant temperature of around 10-12°C year-round
+- Bring a jumper or jacket regardless of the season — the caves maintain a constant temperature around 10-12°C

 Getting There